ac-alpha/Bunku-the-Bot/README.md

 # Bunku the bot

-This bot allows users to keep track of their attendance and remain updated with schedule of their classes.
+This bot allows users to keep track of their attendance and remain updated with rescheduling of their classes.
 To use
 Bunku the bot, you can simply call it with `@Bunku` followed by a command, like so: